Electrician Licensing

 Limited Electrical Contractor

 To be licensed as a limited electrical contractor, candidates must either be a journeyman electrician or employ a journeyman electrician in a full-time capacity.
-The candidate also must submit proof that he or she carries Montana Workers’ Compensation insurance and unemployment insurance.
+The candidate also must submit proof that they carry Montana Workers’ Compensation and unemployment insurance.

 Unlimited Electrical Contractor